rajeshvkothari/oom/README.md

 - List of models and their summary

   - SDWAN:
 Go to the C:/tosca-models/cci/sdwan and then run the build.sh file as below:
 ```sh
 ./build.sh
 ```
   - FW:
 Go to the C:/tosca-models/cci/firewall and then run the build.sh file as below:
 ```sh
 ./build.sh
 ```
   - NONRTRIC:
 Go to the C:/tosca-models/cci/nonrtric and then run the build.sh file as below:
 ```sh
 ./build.sh
 ```
   - RIC:
 Go to the C:/tosca-models/cci/ric and then run the build.sh file as below:
 ```sh
 ./build.sh
 ```
   - QP:
 Go to the C:/tosca-models/cci/qp and then run the build.sh file as below:
 ```sh
 ./build.sh
 ```
   - QP-DRIVER:
 Go to the C:/tosca-models/cci/qp-driver and then run the build.sh file as below:
 ```sh
 ./build.sh
 ```
   - TS:
 Go to the C:/tosca-models/cci/ts and then run the build.sh file as below:
 ```sh
 ./build.sh
 ```

-## Deploying puccini components
+## Steps to Deploying puccini components:
-- Steps:

-1]Clone the latest puccini and tosca-model from below links and copy those folder in C:/ drive :
+- Clone the latest puccini and tosca-model from below links and copy those folder in C:/ drive :

 	git clone https://github.com/customercaresolutions/puccini
 	git clone https://github.com/customercaresolutions/tosca-models

 Create a Workspace in Visual Stdio and and both above folder into workspace.

-2]Start dgraph => clean all data from dgraph
+- Start dgraph => clean all data from dgraph

-3]Open new terminal with Git Bash with puccini/scripts folder to build our .exe:
+- Open new terminal with Git Bash with puccini/scripts folder to build our .exe:
 ```bash
 sh build
 ```

-4]Open new seprate terminal for puccini components and run those as below:
+- Open new seprate terminal for puccini components and run those as below:

 	for tosca-so:
 	so